Mince and Tatties

 This Scottish comfort food favorite features seasoned ground beef with veggies and savory gravy, served with mashed potatoes.

-Feel free to add peas to the mince (or ground beef) or leave them out, and if you don’t like carrots, use another vegetable, such as corn or parsnips.
+Feel free to add peas to the beef or leave them out, and if you don’t like carrots, use another vegetable, such as corn or parsnips.
 A flavorful beef stock is best.
 I add a bouillon cube or some beef base to the beef stock.
 The “tatties,” or mashed potatoes, don’t have to be mashed.
 It’s great with plain boiled potatoes as well.

 One-pan meal.
 The beef mince mixture simmers in one skillet for easy cleanup.